TTovi

 Frequently asked questions

-What life skills activities are appropriate for 4 year olds?
+What life skills activities work best for a 4 year old?

-How long should a 4 year old do life skills activities?
+How long will a 4 year old stay with a life skills activity?

-Do I need special materials for life skills activities?
+Do I need to buy anything for these life skills activities?

 Two activities.
 Every morning.